 We aim to provide the best service available when you charter with us in Grenada and the Grenadines.
-Below are several questions that we hear frequently.
+Below are several Grenada FAQs that we hear frequently.
 If you happen to have other questions or concerns, please feel free to e-mail or phone us any time.
+We may also add them to our Grenada FAQs list!

 - Wifi & internet